blueprinthq/coding-exercise/Readme.md

-You will find the instructions for the code challenge below.
+You will find the instructions for the coding exercise below.
 Remember, we're not expecting you to create a perfect solution.
-The challenge is intentionally limited and meant to give us insight into how you think, how you code, and how you communicate a solution to a problem.
+The exercise is intentionally limited and meant to give us insight into how you think, how you code, and how you communicate a solution to a problem.

 If you have any questions, feel free to reach out to us directly!

-# About the challenge
+# About the exercise
 At Blueprint, all of our engineers are experienced in full-stack technology.
 This means we frequently build both the front- and back-end components of a feature.
-As such, the coding challenge is broken up into two parts: one involving the creation of an API and the other a user interface.
+As such, the coding exercise is broken up into two parts: one involving the creation of an API and the other a user interface.
 It is fine if you do not complete everything.
 You should be able to work on each independently, though you are encouraged to submit both if you can.
-You can spend as much or as little time as you’d like on the challenge, however, **we ask that you send us a submission no later than one week after receiving this challenge.**
+You can spend as much or as little time as you’d like on the exercise, however, **we ask that you send us a submission no later than one week after receiving this exercise.**

 # Background and context
 One component of our platform is administering standardized clinical assessments via our mobile app and web interface.
 In a nutshell, a standardized clinical assessment is a multiple-choice questionnaire that determines symptom severity for disorders such as depression, anxiety, etc. Here’s an [example](https://www.mdcalc.com/phq-9-patient-health-questionnaire-9) of a common assessment for depression called the PHQ-9.

 At the moment, clinicians can manually choose and assign assessments to patients, sometimes having to review each assessment before assigning it.
 In order to improve a clinician's ability to provide the right care, we have recently launched an innovative tool that allows a patient to take a **diagnostic screener** (a special assessment that covers a wide variety of symptoms) using our platform.
 Our system then scores a patient's response to this screener and automatically assigns assessments based on their symptoms.
-The goal of this challenge is to see how you would approach developing the same feature with reduced scope.
+The goal of this exercise is to see how you would approach developing the same feature with reduced scope.

 # Part I
-## The challenge
+## The exercise
 Build a small API with a single endpoint which accepts a patient's answers to the screener as JSON.
 Then, score the answers and return the appropriate assessments.

 Input: